Kanbei-Kikuchiyo/balatro-vietnamese-translation/README.md

 ## Contributing

 Contributions are always welcome!
-You can send us a message on [**Discord** (TBD) to share feedback, debate translation, and learn more about how we made it.
+You can send us a message on [**Discord** (https://discord.com/channels/1116389027176787968/1236635745314148373) to share feedback, debate translation, and learn more about how we made it.

 If you are interested in replicating the same work for another language, **feel free to fork this repository**!